-As a First Class Electrician (it was not related to my ability -- it was my rank and rating) I was the ship's senior electrician, which made me responsible for the ship's electrical plant.
+As a First Class Electrician (it was not related to my ability -- it was my rank and rating), I was the ship's senior electrician, which made me responsible for the ship's electrical plant.
 I was serving aboard a destroy escort, Dealey class for you navy folks, when I first learned (observed) this important axiom: "If It Doesn't Make Sense – Check It Out."
-Don't misunderstand me, I'm not saying that everything that doesn't make sense is wrong, can be understood or needs correcting.
-Often things that don't make sense can be explained with additional information or data, or examination from another's perspective or position.
+Don't misunderstand me, I'm not saying that everything that doesn't make sense is wrong, cannot be understood, or needs correcting.
+Often things that don't make sense can be explained with additional information or data, or examination from another's perspective.
 Then there are just some things that will never make sense to some of us, but, perhaps to others they do.
 I believe that when you research things that don't make sense, you will in the vast majority of cases, find that it's not correct or discover reasons why it's that way; and the way it is maybe the way it needs to be.

 The ship I was stationed aboard was undergoing refresher training at Naval Base, Guantanamo Bay (Gitmo), Cuba.
 A lovely place under the sun.
-Although I didn't know it at the time it would be my home for several years.
+Although I didn't know it at the time, it would be my home for several years.
 In truth, it was a great place to raise a family -- we really enjoyed it.

 During one of our daily training sessions, I was bitching to one of the instructors.
 I've been told that a bitching sailor is a happy sailor, so I was trying to be happy.
 I told him how stupid it was not to parallel with shore power when shifting from one power source to the other and how costly it was.
 I complained that the crew's liberty was cut short.
-On and on I went.
+On and on, I went.
 With an air of superiority and a smirk that indicated he had me where he wanted, he asked, "Why don't you parallel when you shift, that way you can light off (start boilers) a couple of hours before getting underway and avoid all that crap your gripping about."

-I shot back, "The Bureau of Ships (the name has changed)rules forbid it."
+I shot back, "The Bureau of Ships (the name has changed) rules forbid it."
 The Bureau of Ships is the Navy's high command that oversees shipboard engineering practices and ships construction.

 In a triumphant manner he stated, "Wrong!"
 He paused for effect, then said, "The rule states you should parallel ship's power with shore power during transfer."
-Being the smart ass that I was I challenged him to prove it, knowing down deep that he'd fail and I would have the last laugh.
+Being the smart ass that I was, I challenged him to prove it, knowing down deep that he'd fail and I would have the last laugh.